-BUT I’ve gotta say, in this case, the shellac based primers had excellent adhesion whether the laminate was sanded before on not!
+BUT I’ve gotta say, in this case, the shellac-based primers had excellent adhesion whether the laminate was sanded before or not!

 I’ll still be sanding before priming with them, especially because I sell my furniture, but if you’re looking to get the job done a little quicker, painting laminate without sanding is totally possible with a shellac-based primer beforehand.